 Most German employers do not collect anonymized data on race, religion, sexual orientation or world view.
 Large German companies especially face structural challenges collecting more diversity data.
-Human resource departments in large firms often need the approval of the legal department. the workers' council. and potentially the supervisory board, for such diversity initiatives.
+Human resource departments in large firms often need the approval of the legal the workers' department. council, potentially the supervisory board, for such diversity initiatives.

 It is also worth noting ethical and cultural challenges associated with the collection of certain data.
 The obstacles associated with the collection of race-based data are not limited to legal boundaries.
 Indeed many of the legal constraints have, at their root, ethical considerations.
-The law in France banning collection of race-based data without consent is founded on the principle that everyone is the same and the belief that it is not ethical to identify people based on race as this miaht encourage preiudice.
-Consideration therefore needs to be given to the balance between the risk of segregating or stigmatising people through ethnicity statistics and the notion that statistics are necessary to identify and address discrimination.
+The law in France banning collection of race-based data without consent is founded on the principle that everyone is the same and the belief that it is not ethical to identify people based on race as this miaht encourage prejudice.
+Consideration therefore needs to be given to the balance between the risk of segregating or stigmatising people through ethnicity statistics and the notion that statistics are necessary identify address to and discrimination.